elbaldos/ADM-HW3/README.md

     > a Markdown file that explains the content of your repository.

 2. __`collector.py`__:
-    > a python file that contains the line of code needed to collect our data from the `html` page (from which we get the urls) and Wikipedia.
+    > a python file where we are parsing the `html` files given by our instructors and also the code that enables us to crawl wikipedia and extract the information we need.
 3. __`parser.py`__:
-    > a python file that contains the line of code needed to parse the entire collection of `html` pages and save those in `tsv` files.
+    > a python file where we are parsing the extracted `html` pages from wikipedia and we save information like title, intro, plot and infobox in `tsv` files.
 4. __`index.py`__:
-    > a python file that once executed generate the indexes of the Search engines.
+    > a python file where we clean the data, create the inverted index and calculate the `TF`, `IDF` and `NORMALIZED TF_IDF` for all the movies and the terms within.
 5. __`index_utils.py`__:
-    > a python file that contains the functions we used for creating indexes.
+    > a python file that contains the functions we used for creating the indexes and cleaning the data.
 6. __`utils.py`__:
-    > a python file that gather functions we need in more than one of the previous files like (`collector`, `parser`, etc.)
+    > a python file that contains functions we need in more than one of the previous files.
 7. __`main.py`__:
-    > a python file that once executed build up the search engine.
-This file is very important because it is going to be the one we will launch during the exam, indeed we will perform live queries on your search engine.
-In order to let everything go the best, you have to be sure that the engine will work on pre-computed indeces.
-Thus, **forget to allow the main file to build the index from scratch**.
+    > a python file that contains the functions of the search engines.
+8. __`exercise_4.py`__:
+    > a python file that contains the implementation of the algorithm that solves problem 4.
+9. __`main.ipynb`__:
+    > a Jupyter notebook with all the steps and results of the analysis.
+In the end, you will be able to select the Engine type.
     > When the user executes the file it will be able to choose:
     >    * `search_engine`: a parameter that the user set to choose the search engine to run.
 According to the request of the homework, we can get 1,2 or 3.
-    >  	* Any other parameters you would like.
-8. __`exercise_4.py`__:
-    > a python file that contains the implementation of the algorithm that solves problem 4.

-9. __`main.ipynb`__:
-    > a Jupyter notebook explaines the strategies we adopted solving the homework and the Bonus point (visualization task).

-        Example of Results from the Search Engines
-          1. Conjunctive query
-          2. Conjunctive query & Ranking score
-          3. Magic score
+**Enjoy!!!**